Team Members

 Simon is a synthetic biologist with a background in biochemistry.
 Simon enjoys leading the research group, teaching students, and developing collaborations with industry.
 In his spare time, he has two daughters to keep him busy, he enjoys running, playing cricket (Walmer Cricket Club) albeit at a concerningly declining rate of competitiveness, and sometimes can be spotted on the golf course once a year.

-Dr Molly Bergum, Postdoctoral Researcher (Department of Life Sciences, Imperial College London), 2025–Present
+Dr Ming Him Tong, Postdoctoral Researcher (Department of Life Sciences, Imperial College London), BBSRC-funded, 2025–Present

 Alexandra Butulan